-A student is considered absent with excuse when the student's family has contacted the school regarding an illness, emergency, or religious observance.
-All other absences will be considered unexcused, including but not limited to, family vacation, participation at sports tournaments, attendance at entertainment events, or when the family has not contacted the school with a satisfactory reason.
+A student is considered absent with excuse when the student's family has contacted the school regarding a serious illness or death in the family, medical necessity with a doctor's note, religious observance, or an allowed academic reason (e.g. visiting a prospective college).
+All other absences will be considered unexcused, including but not limited to, family vacation, sickness without a doctor's note, participation at sports tournaments, attendance at entertainment events, etc.

 If prior notification has not already been provided, the student is required to bring a signed note from his or her parent or guardian explaining the reason for the absence upon his or her return.
-A note from a doctor may be required in lieu of the parent note, especially in the case of an extended absence.